Low-waste gift ideas for the outdoors person so they can enjoy nature in a low-impact way. Leave the outdoors waste-free for future generations.

-Thermal Cooker.
 A thermal cooker saves fuel and hassle.
 Bring your food to the boil and then leave to cook without fuel in the thermal cooker.
-Keeps food warm for up to 8 hours.
+Keeps food warm for up to 6 hours.
 This would be handy at home as well!
-The Easy Oven is a lightweight alternative.

-Outdoor Games and Sports.
-A beach cricket set is a great outdoors gift, but for something a little different, check out this Australian game Crossbones.
+A beach cricket set is a great outdoor gift, but for something a little different, check out this Australian game Crossbones.

 A few book ideas for the outdoors person:

 - 101 Outdoor Adventures to Have Before You Grow Up